If you torture your data long enough, they will tell you whatever you want to hear - Mills (1993)

 Another way to handle multiplicity is to fit a multilevel hierarchical model as the authors have done in the following study and I think this may be worth covering more in a separate blog post because this one is already long enough.

 Multiplicity really is a severe problem in the scientific literature, and it’s not always necessary to correct for multiple comparisons.
 In fact, some statisticians are highly against it.
-What we can conclude though is that it is essential to be very open with our procedures (please pre-register), and that as long as we acknowledge that some analyses are exploratory, we can better relay to our readers that some things in the results may just be an artifact of noise and no evidence to support our hypothesis.
+What we can conclude though is that it is essential to be very open with our procedures, and that as long as we acknowledge that some analyses are exploratory, we can better relay to our readers that some things in the results may just be an artifact of noise.

 Benjamini, Y., & Hochberg, Y. (1995).
 Controlling the False Discovery Rate: A Practical and Powerful Approach to Multiple Testing.
 Journal of the Royal Statistical Society.
 Series B, Statistical Methodology, 57(1), 289–300.